BouncingPixel/Node-Template-Basic-/README.md

 - Algolia integration with Mongoose models
 - Emails with Mailgun
 - Datatables route handler generator
-- Route auto-generation for static pages
+- Route auto-generation for pages
   - Able to work with new files in dev mode
 - Response utilities integrated into `res`:
   - `ok`: helper to respond with JSON for ajax or rendered-view for non-ajax